davefiddes/openinverter-can-tool/README.md

-      dumpall     Dump the values of all available parameters and values listparams  List all available parameters and values load        Load all parameters from json IN_FILE log         Log the value of PARAM from the device periodically in CSV... read        Read the value of PARAM from the device save        Save all parameters in json to OUT_FILE serialno    Read the device serial number.
+      dumpall     Dump the values of all available parameters and values listparams  List all available parameters and values load        Load all parameters from json IN_FILE log         Log the value of PARAMS from the device periodically in CSV... read        Read the value of PARAM from the device save        Save all parameters in json to OUT_FILE scan        Scan the CAN bus for available nodes serialno    Read the device serial number.
       write       Write the value to the parameter PARAM on the device
 ```